total-typescript/total-typescript-book/src/045-annotations-and-assertions/workshop.md

 The `config` object is being annotated using a variable annotation (`:`).

 Investigate why the errors are happening.
-Then,see if you can fix them by using `satisfies` on the value instead of `:` on the variable.
+Then, see if you can fix them by using `satisfies` on the value instead of `:` on the variable.

 https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-9.html#the-satisfies-operator